31 Essential HVAC Tools List: Different Types & Their Uses

 13. Tin Snips

-Sometimes, metal shears will be too large for the cuts you want to make.
-Use tin snips, which are extra-sharp scissors, for smaller cuts.
-HVAC units require three different types of tin snips.
+Sometimes, metal shears are too large for the cuts you want.
+You can use tin snips, which are extra-sharp scissors, for smaller cuts.
+HVAC units require three types of tin snips.
 Be sure to have all of the following snips in your kit:

 - Lefts: Left snips cut to the left.
-This may be unnatural for a lot of people, but it means you won’t have to lift the metal up as much.
+This may be unnatural for many people, but it means you won’t have to lift the metal as much.
 Most left snips have red handles.

 - Rights: In contrast to lefts, rights cut to the right.
-These are the normal cutting devices.
 Most rights have green handles.

 - Straights: Straights, as you probably figured, cut straight.
-They are sometimes called Bulldogs because they can cut multiple sheets of metal at one time.
-Use these to make cuts too shorts for metal shears.
+They are sometimes called Bulldogs because they can cut multiple sheets of metal simultaneously.
+You can make cuts too short for metal shears.
 Most straights are orange, but not always.

 14. Side Cutter Pliers